 - numerical_friction: Using finite difference to calculate matrix elements. default WARNING: Some erroneously large friction tensor elements may be present if a friction atom lies on a symmetry plane (i.e if the fractional coordinates are within a finite difference displacement length of 0.5.)
-The user is recommended to DFPT in this case if applicable, this will be addressed in future. - DFPT: Using Density Functional Perturbation Theory to calculate matrix elements (Experimental feature, not recommended for metallic systems nor fractional occupations)
+The user is recommended to DFPT in this case if applicable, this will be addressed in future. - DFPT: Using Density Functional Perturbation Theory to calculate matrix elements (Experimental feature, not recommended for metallic systems nor fractional occupations) See 3.35 for more information.

-Additionally the keyword empty_states should be set to a large number, or the keyword calculate_all_eigenstates should be used, to make sure the code generates all possible empty states provided from the basis set.
-This number will also be reduced automatically by the code to the maximum number that can be generated from the basis set.
+Additionally the keyword empty_states should be set to a large number, or the keyword calculate_all_eigenstates should be used, to make sure the code generates sufficient unoccupied states from the basis set.
+This number will also be limited automatically by the code to the maximum number that can be generated from the basis set.